aletheia-labs/qp-zk-circuits-rm/README.md

-# wormhole-prover
+# Wormhole Circuit

 ## Prerequisites

-For dependencies, can install them manually - or optionally, use the provided developer environment within the Nix flake.
+You can set up your development environment manually or use the provided Nix flake for a reproducible setup.

 ### Manually

 Ensure you have Rust installed.
-You can install Rust using [rustup](https://rustup.rs/):
+If not, you can install Rust using [rustup](https://rustup.rs/):

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh